clindforsSejsing/testing_git/README_2.md

 hello hello, here is a bit of text to commit and push.
+A projekt by testing git and git-commands and how they work.